 When you are focused on building a web rather than climbing a ladder, you know that the more hands-on opportunities your students experience, the more deeply they will understand and retain a math concept.

 A material such as red and yellow disks is another concrete tool that can be useful for your students.
 The difference between the linking cubes with pictures and red and yellow disks is that the disks lack a story context making them a bit trickier to work with for students.

-tools so that your students have the chance to generalize what they are noticing about putting parts together and taking them apart to generate fact families.
+Additionally, it is useful to use a variety of concrete tools so that your students have the chance to generalize what they are noticing about putting parts together and taking them apart to generate fact families.

 Your students have worked at the concrete and representative levels and, all the while, you asked them to record their equations.
 This was all in preparation for the abstract level!

-A fun way to practice at this level involves a partner game where each student comes up with a number 1-10 and writes that number in their candy bag.
+For addition and subtraction, a fun way to practice at this level involves a partner game where each student comes up with a number 1-10 and writes that number in their candy bag.
 Students then show one another their numbers and write addition sentences combining their bags of candy and subtraction sentences breaking their bags back apart.
 I love this partner game because students can work independently to generate their fact families and then use math vocabulary to defend their responses and check their work.

 Why Spend So Much Time on Fact Families?